asceide/linux-configs/linux-initial-setup/zsh/README.rst

 ================
 Installing ZSH is simple enough, if it is not already installed.

-1. Check to see if the distro supports zsh by :con:`cd cat /etc/shells` .
+1. Check to see if the distro supports zsh by :con:`cd /etc/shells` .
 If it does, ``bin/zsh`` should be listed.
 2. Install zsh via package manager.
 For example, openSUSE would use :con:`sudo zypper in zsh` .
 3. Follow the wizard if prompted.
 4. Once finished, change the default shell to zsh via :con:`chsh -s /bin/zsh` .
 Restart terminal/computer and confirm that it has changed with :con:`echo $SHELL`